-To promote the welfare of the University, the policy in general will be to provide, after a probationary period, the opportunity for tenure of its faculty members, except in the case of retirement due to age or special or extraordinary circumstances, or because of financial exigencies and/or curtailment or discontinuance of programs.
-To implement this protocol, it is the intent of the University to impose these regulations:
+To promote the welfare of the University, the policy in general will be to provide, after a probationary period, the opportunity for tenure of its faculty members, except in the case of retirement due to age or special or extraordinary circumstances, or because of

 - a.
 Tenure is not acquired automatically. - b.
 New members of the faculty shall be informed at the time of appointment of the tenure regulations applicable on the effective date of appointment.
-Changes in tenure regulations shall not be applied retroactively if disadvantageous to the faculty member - c.
+Changes in tenure regulations shall not be applied retroactively if disadvantageous to the faculty member. - c.
 No later than the first Friday in April prior to the mandatory date for tenure consideration, a faculty member will be notified in writing by the Provost to declare the intention to seek tenure/promotion and to submit a current file, forwarded through appropriate channels for its consideration. - d.
 The maximum probationary period for full-time faculty hired at the rank of Associate Professor/Librarian is satisfactory service at that rank for five years at Coastal Carolina University.
 Eligible faculty will receive written notification in the spring of the third year to apply for tenure during the fall of the fourth year.
 The decision of the President will be ratified by the Board of Trustees in the summer preceding the fifth year.
 If tenure is not awarded, the fifth year will be the final year of employment.
 The probationary period may be extended or suspended by action of the Provost in consultation with the Dean and the President. - e.
 The maximum probationary period for full-time faculty hired at the rank of Assistant Professor/Librarian is seven years of continuous service with the University at that rank.
 Credit toward tenure may be awarded to an Assistant Professor/Librarian at the point of hire and must be reflected in the appointment letter issued to the faculty member at the time of appointment.
 The letter will stipulate the semester and year that the faculty member must apply for tenure.
 Credit toward tenure should not exceed two years.
-The probationary period may be extended or suspended by action of the Provost in consultation with the Dean and the President.
+The probationary period may be extended or suspended by action of the Provost in consultation with the Dean and the President. - f.
+The Provost will notify, in writing, tenure-eligible faculty members to prepare tenure application files two years prior to the end of the probationary period.
+The decision of the President will be ratified by the Board of Trustees in the summer prior to the final academic year of the probationary period.
+If tenure is not awarded, the last year of the probationary period will be the final year of employment.
+In extraordinary cases, a faculty member may apply for early tenure with the written permission of the Chair/Supervisor and the Dean.
+If tenure is not awarded, the following year will be the final year of employment. - g.
+If, for any reason, the faculty member is not notified of tenure eligibility in accordance with stated policy, the probationary period will be extended one year. - h.
+Instructors, Senior Instructors, Teaching Lecturers and Senior Teaching Lecturers are not eligible for tenure.
+Instructors, Senior Instructors, Teaching Lecturers and Senior Teaching Lecturers administratively appointed to the rank of Assistant Professor may not apply previous years' service towards the probationary period for tenure.
+Notification of non-reappointment of Instructors, Senior Instructors,